Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Introduction

-In this work, we introduce \textbf{U}nified Variational \textbf{A}uto-\textbf{E}ncoder for \textbf{3D} Molecular Latent Diffusion Modeling (\textbf{UAE-3D}), a VAE that can compress the multi-modal features of 3D molecules into a unified latent space while maintaining near zero (100\% atom/bond accuracy and 2E-4 coordinate RMSD) reconstruction error.
-To obtain a latent space integrating both 3D equivariant and invariant modalities, we draw inspiration from the ``bitter lesson''~\cite{MCF} of 3D molecules: rather than using models with intricate, baked-in 3D equivariance, UAE-3D trains a neural network to ``learn'' 3D equivariance through our tailor-made SE(3) augmentations, encouraging the transformation on the input coordinates are reflected equivariantly on the output coordinates.
-Moreover, UAE-3D employs the Relational Transformer~\cite{RelationalTransformer} as its encoder, leveraging its scalability and flexibility to incorporate both atom-wise and edge-wise features.
-A Transformer-based~\cite{Transformer} decoder is jointly trained with the encoder to reconstruct both 3D invariant and equivariant molecular features.

-Despite its simplicity, UAE-3D can compress 3D molecules as token sequences in a unified latent space, eliminating the complexities of handling multi-modalities and 3D equivariance in latent diffusion modeling.
-As shown in Table~\ref{tab:comparison}, UAE-3D reaches lossless reconstruction of atom and bond types, with a near-zero coordinate RMSD.
+Despite its simplicity, UAE-3D can compress 3D molecules into token sequences in a unified latent space, \textbf{eliminating the complexities of handling multi-modalities and 3D equivariance in latent diffusion modeling.} Figure~\ref{fig:comparison}(a;b) show that UAE-3D reaches near-lossless reconstruction of atom and bond types, with a near-zero coordinate RMSD.
 To further demonstrate its effectiveness, we employ the Diffusion Transformer (DiT)~\cite{DiT}, a general-purpose diffusion backbone without any molecular inductive bias, to model UAE-3D's latents.
-We show that DiT can successfully generate stable and valid 3D molecules, with significantly improved training (by 2.7 times) and sampling efficiency (by 7.3 times).
-We refer to this LDM pipeline as \textbf{UDM-3D}: Unified Latent Diffusion Modeling for 3D Molecule Generation.
+We show that DiT can successfully generate stable and valid 3D molecules, with significantly improved training (by 2.7 times) and sampling (by 7.3 times) efficiency (\cf Figure~\ref{fig:comparison}(c;d)).
+We refer to this LDM pipeline as \textbf{UDM-3D}: \underline{\textbf{U}}nified Latent \underline{\textbf{D}}iffusion \underline{\textbf{M}}odeling for \underline{\textbf{3D}} Molecule Generation.

 Extensive experiments demonstrate that UDM-3D, powered by UAE-3D, achieves state-of-the-art results in both \textit{de novo} and conditional 3D molecule generation on the QM9~\cite{QM9} and GEOM-Drugs~\cite{GEOM} datasets.
+On GEOM-Drugs, our model achieves a 72.6\% reduction in Fréchet ChemNet Distance \cite{moses}, while significantly reducing the MMD of bond length, bond angle, and dihedral angle by 88.4\%, 55.6\%, and 74.0\%, respectively.
+In conditional generation on QM9, it achieves the lowest MAE in five out of six properties.
+These results confirm the effectiveness of our unified modeling approach.
 Ablation studies show the effectiveness of our key components.
+Further analysis reveals that UAE-3D's latents present structured variations across geometric movement.